patriciosilvadev/hkn-server/backend/guides/logging/how_to_add_log.md

 To filter by custom tags, we need to add a facet.
 The easiest way I found is to first serach for the log message that got logged.
 ![datadog](datadog.png)

+Note that the tag would not be indexed if the facet is created after the log is processed, which means if we add a facet after the message gots logged, the message can't be filtered using the tag, but future messages with the tag can be filtered.

 After that we would be able to filter by selecting the tags we want.